jakerudolph/matlab_standards/matlab_standards.md

 **Description:** These are recommended but optional practices:
 - GUIs **MAY** have a dark motif, or a selectable dark mode.
-- GUIs **MAY** have large enough font to be seen while standing behind an operator.
+- GUIs **SHOULD** have large enough font to be seen while standing behind an operator.
-- GUIs **MAY NOT** have bright or flashing indicators.
+- GUIs **SHOULD NOT** have bright or flashing indicators.

 **Rationale:** Dark themes typically provide more contrast, and larger font is easier to see from distance or with lower contrast.
-Bright or flashing elements usually distract from the GUI as a whole and generally don't provide extra value b virtue of being bright or flashy.
+Bright or flashing elements distract from the GUI as a whole and generally don't provide extra value by virtue of being bright or flashy.

 # Error Handling
 All errors, both from MATLAB and in the functional execution of code, must be handled.
 In the context of GUIs, error handling should be used in all callback functions to prevent the GUI from ever crashing.
 Error handling **SHOULD** communicate both what happened when a problem was encountered, and what the code was in the middle of doing when the error occurred.
 In general, one **SHOULD** display high-level error information in a dialog box and print relevant detailed information to a log.
 The recommended error handling practices are detailed below, and a code example of the error handling pattern can be found in the [Error Handling Example](./examples.md#Error-Handling).